How to Grow Lettuce

 To maximize lettuce production, plant seeds in raised beds.
 The raised beds warm up faster than the surrounding ground.
 You should be able to get an earlier start in the spring and a later crop in the fall.

 To make the most of limited garden space, plant lettuce around taller plants like broccoli, Brussels sprouts, peppers, and eggplants.
 The lettuce helps its neighbor by keeping the surrounding soil moist and cool and keeping weeds shaded out.
 As the taller plants grow, they provide needed shade for the lettuce as the days get warmer.

 You can also start lettuce seedlings indoors for filling vacancies in the garden in late spring and again in early fall as other crops are harvested.
 Simply 'tuck' a seedling in the vacant spot to keep every inch of garden space in constant production.

 Many varieties of lettuce are welcome additions to ornamental beds.
-For example, 'Mighty Red Oak,' 'Sweet Red,'and 'Sierra Blush' can easily fill gaps in flowerbeds, adding splashes of red where needed.
+For example, red lettuce plants can easily fill gaps in flowerbeds, adding splashes of bright color where needed.